biosql/biosql.github.io/wiki/PhyloDBSchema.md

 at the default of zero. "edge\_id" is the tree edge to which the metadata is being associated. "term\_id" is the name of the metadate element as a term from a controlled vocabulary (or ontology).

+Branch lengths should be stored as edge qualifier values liked to a term identifying the units the distance is in, e.g. parsimony steps or years bp or MYA.